OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 This repo contains working examples of how to use the Ordnance Survey Maps API, a RESTful API based on the OS datasets.
 The API offers access to five styles of map: Leisure, Outdoor, Road, Light and Night.
 Scale varies from an overview of Great Britain and OS products such as [MiniScale®] (https://www.ordnancesurvey.co.uk/business-and-government/products/miniscale.html), OS VectorMap® Local and OS VectorMap® District, right down to OS MasterMap® Topography.

 In the outdoor stack, buildings in OS MasterMap® Topography are 2.5D.
 The API supports EPSG:27700 and EPSG:3857 in OGC KVP WMTS and RESTful ZXY.
 PNG format is supported.
-There are JavaScript examples using [Leaflet](http://leafletjs.com/) and [typeahead.js](https://twitter.github.io/typeahead.js/), as well as an example of making calls to the API in Python 3.0.
+There are JavaScript examples using [Leaflet](http://leafletjs.com/) and [Openlayers 3](http://openlayers.org/), as well as [Openlayers 2.13](http://openlayers.org/two/) for OpenSpace.

 Register for an API key of OS Places API [here](https://www.ordnancesurvey.co.uk/forms/os-maps-api-signup).